renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

         └── tool_component.py
 ```

-This folder structure is required for Langflow to properly discover and load your custom components.
+This folder structure is required for Aiexec to properly discover and load your custom components.
 Components placed directly in the base directory will not be loaded.

 ```
-/app/custom_components/          # LANGFLOW_COMPONENTS_PATH
+/app/custom_components/          # AIEXEC_COMPONENTS_PATH
     └── custom_component.py      # Won't be loaded - missing category folder!
 ```